jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 infrastructure to build chips.
 This is very different to conventional software engineering due to fundamental differences in processes, and is likely to be quite different from the typical methodologies used in conventional silicon design.
-Based on some simple use cases, a model based on tasks and flows is proposed that abstracts the details of resouce allocation and data movement.
+Based on some simple use cases, a model is proposed that abstracts the details of resource allocation and data movement by providing tasks with inputs and outputs as primitives.
 Surprisingly, there already exist a family of tools from data science that employ a very similar model.

 ## Acknowledgments <a name="acknowledgements" class="anchor"></a>